 I want to start this blog post off by saying that there is absolutely nothing wrong with being gay.
-I’m going to put my money where my mouth is and use my privilege in society; as a female who identifies as being straight, to talk about how us “normals” are annoyed and/or suppressing equal rights.
+I’m going to put my money where my mouth is and use my privilege in society; as a female who identifies as being straight, to talk about how us “normals” are annoying and/or suppressing equal rights.

 A.K.A.
 Basic Human Decency